Raw Pistachio Salted Caramel Slice

 Reasons to love them:

-- They’re a whole foods answer to your conventional chocolate/candy bar – which are typically packed full of refined flours and sugar, additives, preservatives and other commercial nasties
+- They’re a whole foods answer to your conventional chocolate/candy bar – which are typically packed full of refined flours, additives, preservatives and other commercial nasties

 - They’re a great source of heart-healthy monounsaturated fats